Chromatic aberration: Remove chromatic aberrations without losing any detail

 White light is made up of a full spectrum of colors, as observed in rainbows or when light is split through a prism.
 Each different color has a different wavelength and is refracted at a slightly different angle.

 Most lenses do a pretty good job of bringing the different colors together at roughly the same point, but sometimes, especially towards the edges of an image where there are strong transitions between light and dark, chromatic aberration can appear as red or purple fringing.

 DxO engineers take photographs of a dot chart at different focal lengths and distances.

 A separate analysis for each chromatic channel

-To assess the lateral chromatic aberrations in a lens, images of a dot plot are taken with different focal lengths and distances.
-At different points in the field, DxO’s experts calculate the maximum distance in pixels between the different color components (red, green, and blue) of the same point.
+To assess the lateral chromatic aberration of a lens, images of a dot chart are taken with different focal lengths and distances.
+At different points in the field, DxO’s engineers calculate the maximum pixel distance between the different color components (red, green, and blue) of the same dot.

-The resulting measurement makes it possible to establish a maximum chromatic aberration value according to a precise scale.
+The resulting measurement makes it possible to establish a maximum chromatic aberration value on a precise scale.
 When the value is under 0.03 mm, it is not perceptible.
 Between 0.03 and 0.06 mm, it is visible.
 When the value is over 0.07 mm, it becomes problematic.

 How does DxO correct chromatic aberration?

 DxO algorithms correct chromatic aberration by aligning the geometric position of each color in the scene being photographed.